Sustainable gift wrap ideas

 Natural embellishments

-Instead of ribbons and bows, tuck in a sprig of rosemary, some freshly picked foliage or dried flowers.
+Instead of ribbons and bows, tuck in a sprig of rosemary, a bunch of daisies, or some dried flowers.
 Use natural twine or jute to enhance the eco-friendly vibe.
 Old items add charm and enhance the storytelling.

 Creative containers & sustainable wrapping